hpowers57/MLOpt_ResearchProject/README.md

 - RNN
 - GRU
 - LSTM
+- ls-GRU

 All RNN models are implemented with Torch.

 ## Data
 Data is collected from Yahoo Finance with `pull_data` in `data.py`.
-Currently, we use the prices for Apple from January 1, 2000 to January 1, 2020.
-The data is split into bins and training and testing sets with `make_train_test`.
+Currently, we use the prices for Apple (AAPL) from January 1, 2000 to January 1, 2017 for training and January 1, 2017 to January 1, 2020 for validation.
+The data is split into bins and training and validation sets with `make_train_test`.
+We then test the models on Wells Fargo (WFC), Tesla (TSLA), General Mills (GIS) and American Tower Corp (AMT).

 ## Evaluation Metrics
 Models are evaluated by their RMSE, R-squared, optimism ratio, and pessimism ratios.
-THe implementation for the optimism and pessimism ratios can be found in `evaluation_metrics.py`.
+The implementation for the optimism and pessimism ratios can be found in `evaluation_metrics.py`.
 The optimism and pessimism ratios are defined by Sethia & Raut (2018).

 ## Experiments
 The models above are trained and evaluated in `experiments.ipynb`.